doofin/ocr/README.md

 # LSTM + CTC for handwriting character recognization(graduation thesis for undergraduate,written in Chinese,based on tensorflow)

-End to end training and recognization of whole sentence,no segmentation of individual alphabets is involved!
+End to end training and recognization of whole sentence handwriting character recognization,no process of segmentation into individual alphabets is involved!

-Overview of the architecture : fixed height ,variable length picture of a sentence  -> unrolled dynamic lstm by variable length -> ctc loss
+Overview of the architecture :

+fixed height ,variable length image of a sentence  -> unrolled dynamic LSTM by variable length -> CTC(Connectionist temporal classification) loss -> linear layer -> result

 ## result: